bchavezgd/task-runners-talk/readme.md

 # Modern Task Runners

-### Brief.
-Cut time in your workflow by using a task runner.

-who, what, where, when, why, how

-1. What are task runners?
-2. What do they do?
-3. Why someone would use one.
-4. When would be a good time to use one?
-5. How to get them to work.

 ## Rewind.

 Websites used to be easy to make.
 A single html file, a few images, and a Geocities account, and you have yourself a website.
 Frames were the layout tool of choice, and soon after Tables, then Floats.
 Now we have Flex-box nearly ready for show time.